Where to Shop Vintage + Secondhand Designer Clothing Online

-For the first 101, let’s dive into secondhand and used clothing.
+Let’s dive into secondhand designer and vintage clothing.
 Whether you call it recycled, resale, or used, it is the alternative to buying new.
-This post will focus on secondhand online and offline, near you, selling and buying.
-More to come on thrifting and vintage in upcoming 101s.
+This post will focus on secondhand online and offline, selling and buying.

 My journey to secondhand